Find out more about the Tri-Institutional MD-PhD Program application process.

 - Complete the Medical College's Secondary Application (on-line instructions are sent to the applicant once his/her AMCAS application is verified).

 - Anticipate an interview on one of our interview days (check our Admissions Page for the dates).
 You are encouraged to hold all of these dates on your calendar until you hear back from us with a final decision.
 Early applications are STRONGLY encouraged.

-A: The Tri-Institutional MD-PhD Program does not participate in the NIH-GPP (Graduate Partnership Program).
+A: That is true; the Tri-Institutional MD-PhD Program does not participate in the NIH-GPP (Graduate Partnership Program).

 Q: Can non-US citizens apply?

-A: Yes, and they would get full funding if admitted.
+A: Yes, and if admitted, they would get full funding from limited Institutional (non NIH) sources.